Staff Spotlight: Lindsey Lee, Campaign Marketing & Media Manager

 How long have you worked for Texas CASA, and how did you get involved with the CASA mission?

 I’ve been with Texas CASA for 9.5 years, celebrating 10 years this September!
-I was first introduced to CASA through a former Texas CASA employee, and I was immediately struck by the passion, compassion, and expertise that every staff member brings to the work.
+I was first introduced to CASA through a former Texas CASA employee, and I was immediately struck by the passion, compassion and expertise that every staff member brings to the work.
 While I didn’t know much about CASA or the child welfare space when I first stepped into my role, it didn’t take long for me to develop a wholehearted commitment to advocating for children and supporting the volunteers and programs that work directly with the families CASA serves.

-In my role at Texas CASA, I have the opportunity to bring together many of the things I’m most passionate about – serving others, sharing a mission I deeply believe in, inspiring people to get involved, planning meaningful events, and supporting colleagues in their work.
+In my role at Texas CASA, I have the opportunity to bring together many of the things I’m most passionate about — serving others, sharing a mission I deeply believe in, inspiring people to get involved, planning meaningful events and supporting colleagues in their work.
 To relate it to my role directly, I collaborate closely with our advertising agency to develop and execute a statewide awareness campaign, create recruitment resources for local CASA programs, and help plan and implement Texas CASA events.

 How does your personal experience impact your work at Texas CASA?

 Throughout my professional career and through the many volunteer organizations I’ve been involved with over the years, I’ve witnessed firsthand the profound impact people can have on the lives of others.
 Those experiences have reinforced my belief that empathy, truly stepping outside of your own perspective to understand and support someone else, is more important than ever.
-I strive to embody that mindset every day, bringing compassion, humility, and a genuine desire to serve into both my professional work and my personal life.
+I strive to embody that mindset every day, bringing compassion, humility and a genuine desire to serve in both my professional work and my personal life.

 What is your favorite part about your job?

-It may sound cliché, but it truly is the people – the entire CASA network.
-I have never encountered a more compassionate, dedicated, and knowledgeable group of individuals all united by a shared commitment to making the world a better place.
+It may sound cliché, but it truly is the people — the entire CASA network.
+I have never encountered a more compassionate, dedicated and knowledgeable group of individuals, all united by a shared commitment to making the world a better place.
 Secondly, I’m grateful for the opportunity to support those who work directly with families and volunteers, the true heart of the CASA mission.
-I’m always looking for ways to make their roles more efficient, effective, and impactful.
+I’m always looking for ways to make their roles more efficient, effective and impactful.
 When they are set up for success, I consider that a success for me as well.